Introduction

 For more information, refer to the

-MLAG Active-Standby for VPLS section in
+MLAG Active-Standby for VPLS section in the

-OcNOS Multi-Protocol Label Switching Guide, Release 6.6.0.
+OcNOS Multi-Protocol Label Switching document, Release 6.6.0.

 Updates to the CFM and Y.1731 for ETH-TST and ETH-LM